InnoDB: High Performance vs. Reliability with dbWatch

 • Durability

-Here’s how InnoDB ensures that the ACID parameters are being followed:
+Here’s how InnoDB ensures that the ACID principles are followed:

-• Can ensure that statements in a transaction operate as an indivisible unit, and their effects are either seen collectively or not seen at all.
+• Ensures statements in a transaction operate as an indivisible unit, with their effects either seen collectively or not at all.

-• Has logging mechanisms that record all of the changes to the database.
+• Utilizes logging mechanisms to record all changes to the database.

 • Provides row-level locking.